How to play videos on your Tesla screen using Filekiwi.

 Now, after parking in a safe location, ensure that both the device and the car are connected to the internet.

-This service isn’t exclusively for Tesla; it's a versatile service that can be used on any device with a smart TV, smartphone, or internet web browser.
-When you create a Webfolder, it will have its own unique address, which can be shared with multiple devices and people.
-Anyone with access to the Webfolder can upload files, and this is reflected in real time.
-Here, real-time truly means real-time.
-You can start downloading while the upload is in progress.
-Additionally, for mp4 videos, they can be played by the recipient from the moment the upload begins.
-It could essentially be considered streaming.
-Using this feature will enable Tesla video playback.
+This service is not exclusively for Tesla; it's a universal service that can be used on any device with a smart TV, smartphone, or internet web browser.
+Create a Webfolder and it will have a unique URL, which can be shared with multiple devices and people.
+Anyone with access to the Webfolder can upload files, which are updated in real-time.
+Real-time here means truly real-time.
+Even during the upload, the recipient can start downloading.
+Going further, for mp4 videos, the recipient can start playing them as soon as the upload begins.
+It can essentially be considered streaming.
+Tesla video playback will use this feature.

 There is no file size limit when uploading.
-Files are encrypted from the moment of upload and remain secure on the server, making them inaccessible to anyone.
+Files are encrypted from the moment of upload and stored on the server, making them unrecognizable to anyone.
 The server administrator cannot access the original content.
-Only those who know the full Webfolder address can restore to the original.
-(P2P end-to-end encryption)
+Only those who know the entire Webfolder address can restore to the original.
+End-to-End Encryption (P2P)

-The Webfolder address is quite long as it includes an encryption key.
-We use a short URL for this.
+The Webfolder address is very long as it includes an encryption key.
+We use a short address for this purpose.

-You will see that files have been added to the Webfolder list.
-Now it can be played, but not in full screen.
+You will be able to see files added to the Webfolder list.
+Now playback is possible, but not in full screen.

-This All Screen button is displayed only in Teslas.
-Pressing it will switch to full screen and suddenly display the YouTube page.
+This fullscreen button is displayed only on Tesla.
+Pressing it will switch to fullscreen and suddenly show the YouTube page.

 *Do you see a YouTube page like the one below?

-This part is probably the strangest step… This is a workaround that people have found in a situation where Tesla does not officially provide a full screen.
-Launch the YouTube app that allows full screen and then switch to another page.
+This is probably the strangest step...
+It's a workaround people have discovered in a situation where Tesla does not officially offer a full-screen option.
+Switch to another page after launching the YouTube app that allows full screen.

-Now you can press [Go to Site].
-Then you will be moved to the original Webfolder.
-Of course, while keeping it in full screen.
+Now, click [Go to Site].
+Then you will be redirected to the original Webfolder.
+Of course, in full screen mode.

 *Is the Webfolder displayed in full screen?

-When you touch the video file title in the list, the playback screen will appear.
+If you tap on the video title in the list, the playback screen will appear.
 Finally, the play button is visible.

-Is the play button displayed like above?
-Did pressing the play button start playback?
+*Is the play button displayed as above?
+Has playback started when you pressed the play button?

-Tip 1 - Bookmark the same Webfolder in Tesla, add it to your phone’s home screen, and bookmark it on your laptop to upload directly without the need to connect every time.
+Tip 1 - If you bookmark the same Webfolder on Tesla, add it to the home screen on your phone, and bookmark it on your laptop, you can upload directly without needing to connect every time.